AlgebraixData/algebraixlib/docs/algebras.rst

 .. math::
     \bigg[ \dot{P}(P(M \times M)),[\cup ,\varnothing ],[+,\varnothing],\mathbb{\cap },
     [\blacktriangledown ,\{\varnothing\}],[\mathbb{\blacktriangle },\{M \times M\}],
-    \triangleleft, \triangleright, \blacktriangleright, \subset , \prime \bigg].
+    \vartriangleleft, \vartriangleright, \blacktriangleleft, \blacktriangleright, \subset \bigg].

+Here the binary operations are all :term:`binary multi-extension`\s of the operations from the algebra of clans, with the exception of multiset addition, and subset is replaced with submultiset.
-As in the case of clans, the operations of :term:`left-functional cross-union` and :term:`right-functional cross-union` are implied.
+For example, cross-substriction is replaced with :term:`multi-cross-substriction`.
+Note that there is no extension of the :term:`complement` operation.
+As in the case of clans, the multiset versions of the operations of :term:`cross-left-functional union` and :term:`cross-right-functional union` are implied.

 .. |set M| replace:: :term:`set M` (:math:`M`)